In Monaco, soft mobility is a key priority and

 A fun and

-eco-friendly solution is the electric and solar-powered water taxi that ferries passengers across the port and
+eco-friendly solution is the electric and solar-powered bus boat that ferries passengers across the port and

 links Monaco-Ville with the Casino.

 * If you’re travelling to the

 Principality… See our article on “green ways to get to Monaco”

 APPS FOR MAKING THE MOST AVAILABLE TRANSPORT SOLUTIONS**